astralfields/dotfiles/README.md

 - lemonbar with xft patch
 - [lemonbuddy](https://github.com/jaagr/lemonbuddy)

+I use urxvt with a 256 color patch as terminal emulator.
+If you don't want to use this then you'll need to heavily edit my i3 config.

 ## Optional requirements

 - [i3blocks](https://github.com/vivien/i3blocks), if you NEED a systray and thus have to use i3bar instead of lemonbar.
 I have config files for that in here too.
 It will look different, but it's quite nice IMO.

-With *needing* a systray I mean being dependent on a systray applet.
-Things like volume or network applets don't count - I use nmtui for network management and pavucontrol for all audio stuff beyond changing volume and muting.

-Actually... do whatever you want.
-I'm not your mum.
-But it probably won't hurt to try something new instead of keeping the old habits.

-## Other stuff I use

-These are absolutely optional.

 - Thunar, because it's simple, and because it has thunar-volman.
 Perhaps I should look into other options?
 I really need automatic volume mounting.
 - Firefox, but not with vimperator.
 Crazy, right?
 I use VimFX instead, it's much lighter and does everything I need.
 After all I just want to be able to browse without a mouse, not completely overhaul Firefox.
 - i3lock
-- vim (totally required :^) )
+- vim - totally required :^)
 - xfce4-power-manager

 ## Additional resources